THE AMITYVILLE HORROR2005 - MOVIE REVIEW

 When it's Kathy Lutz, the movie goes from delusional Horror to reality.
 Kathy doesn't feel the influence of the house, but she does stand witness to the effect it takes on her family.
 As in real life, Kathy is a very devout Catholic woman - perhaps too much so - who can't be sure if the effect on her new husband isn't his own illness; if the effect on her children isn't really due to the death of their biological father; the newness of their new adoptive father; and his growing menace.

 Kathy feels certain that all will be well if only the local Catholic Priest will come and bless their house.
 Melissa moves Kathy through an ever growing series of confusions as George blames the House, but can't bring himself to leave it, and her children are alienating themselves from her, each other, and even a creepy babysitter who gets what's coming.

 THE AMITYVILLE HORROR 2005 touches on subjects and family dynamics that the original never bothered with, and is lush with horrific moments that aren't overwrought with CGI special effects.

 Though not a "Horror Classic" by any stretch^, THE AMITYVILLE HORROR not only stands as the best of all of the THE AMITYVILLE HORROR movies ever made, but as one of the best Horror movies Hollywood has ever released.

 Four Shriek Girls

-^Way, WAY, too many plastic posed glamour shots of the bare chested Ryan Reynolds, whose body betrays a man who spends most of his time needle-ing over his diet and his work out regimen in the gym, rather than a regular working family guy who runs a small construction company.
+^Way, WAY, too many plastic posed glamour shots of the shirtless Ryan Reynolds, whose body betrays a man who spends most of his time needle-ing over his diet and the work out regimen of a gym rat, rather than a regular working family guy who runs a small construction company.